Lorna Bauer

 Biography

-Lorna Bauer lives and works in Tiohtiá:ke/Montreal and her work has been featured in numerous solo and collective exhibitions in Canada and abroad: The National Gallery of Canada, The Musée d'art contemporain de Montréal, The Darling Foundry (Montreal), Franz Kaka (Toronto), Eleftheria Tseliou Gallery, (Athens).
-She has been artist-in-residence at Despina (Rio de Janeiro), The Récollets (Paris), the Quebec-New York Residency, Banff Centre, and the Atlantic Center for the Arts.
+Lorna Bauer was born in Toronto in 1980 and now lives and works in Tiohtiá:ke/Montreal.
+Her work has been featured in numerous solo and collective exhibitions in Canada and abroad.
+She has been artist-in-residence at Despina in Rio de Janeiro, The Couvent des Récollets in Paris, the Quebec-New York Residency, Banff Centre and the Atlantic Center for the Arts.
 Her works are present in public and private collections, notably the Musée d’art contemporain de Montréal and the Musée national des beaux-arts du Québec.
-In 2019 Bauer was awarded the Barbara Sphor Memorial Award and in 2021 she was a shortlisted finalist for the Sobey Art Award.
+Writing on Lorna Bauer’s work has been featured in numerous publications such as Artforum, Canadian Art, C-Magazine, Le Devoir among other media outlets.
+She has received grants from the Canada Council for the Arts, The Montréal Council for the Arts and the Quebec Council for the Arts.
+In 2019, the artist was awarded the Barbara Sphor Memorial Award and in 2021 she was a finalist for the Sobey Art Award.

 Recent exhibitions